vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

-For issuance, the possibility of witness manipulation depends on the structure of witness for the inputs supplied by the participants, but this structure is expected to be a simple signatures over all transaction data, and in this case it cannot be manipulated.
+For issuance, the possibility of witness manipulation depends on the structure of witness for the inputs supplied by the participants, but this structure is expected to be a simple signatures overall transaction data, and in this case it cannot be manipulated.

 For redeem case, the only required witness to spend the covenant-locked input is the signature from the Sponsor.
 Other entities cannot manipulate this witness.

-For liquidation case, the values of :m:`P_{cur}` and :m:`t_{sig}` can be swapped in the broadcasted transaction, as long as there is valid signature from the Oracle that attests these other values.
+For liquidation case, the values of :m:`P_{cur}` and :m:`t_{sig}` can be swapped in the broadcasted transaction, as long as there is the valid signature from the Oracle that attests to these other values.
 The values are fixed-size integers, so even if they are swapped, the size of the witness data will not change.
 The condition "there exists an oracle-attested price data block that shows price below target and is produced after the start of the contract" is satisfied regardless of which